 If kids can believe in the Christmas spirit of Santa, they can believe in themselves.
 With the worldwide lack of confidence, Santa helps boosts spirts.

-Sara is a Sophomore at Del Val who enjoys participating in Key Club, cheerleading and softball in her free time.
-This is her first year writing for The...
+Sara is a junior at Del Val who enjoys participating in Key Club and cheerleading in her free time.
+This is her second year writing for The Delphi and...